robotastic/trunk-recorder/STATUS-JSON.md

 The following message types are sent
 * config
-  -Contains the config information
+  * Contains the config information
-  -Sent when the socket is first connected
+  .
+Sent when the socket is first connected
 * rates
-  -Contains message decode rates for all systems, non trucked systems will have a zero value .Sent every 3 seconds
+  - Contains message decode rates for all systems, non trucked systems will have a zero value
+  * Sent every 3 seconds

 * systems
 ...Contains a array of systems